 Well overdue for his next degree, in 2002 Master Shackelford received his 3rd Dan from Grand Master Jhoon Rhee while training and instructing at the local Jhoon Rhee schools.

 After working for more than a decade in the field of Psychology and Employee Assistance Programming (EAP), and obtaining a License as a Professional Counselor, Master Shackelford decided to make teaching and operating a Jhoon Rhee Tae Kwon Do school his full time endeavor.
 In 2005 he opened the first Jhoon Rhee School in Arlington, Virginia, and also received his 4th Dan Black Belt, which is considered the rank of “Master Instructor” in the Jhoon Rhee Institute.
 His colleague and head instructor, Master Francis Pineda, joined him in partnership at the end of 2005, and after the first year of opening, they had established one of the fastest growing schools in the Jhoon Rhee Institute.
 Master Shackelford is also a Certified Master Instructor, having completed formal Instructor Certification from the Jhoon Rhee Institute.
-In November 2016, Grand Master Rhee promoted Master Shackelford to his current rank of 6th Dan.
+In November 2016, Grand Master Rhee promoted Master Shackelford to the rank of 6th Dan and in November of 2023 Master Chun Rhee promoted Master Shackelford to his current rank of 7th Dan.

 Master Shackelford’s wife, Heather, is also a Black Belt, passing her test in November 2008 as one of the first Adult Black Belt students from the Arlington School.
 Mrs. Shackelford and Master Shackelford have two children, Braden and Jenna, both Black Belts and Instructors at Jhoon Rhee Arlington.
 At the age of 9, Braden became the youngest student from Jhoon Rhee Arlington to earn the rank of Black Belt… Just as his father was the youngest to earn his Black Belt at his Tae Kwon Do school in 1982.